kaleidos/django-sampledatahelper/doc/source/sampledatahelper.rst

     Return a random object from the model.
 If no object found and raise_not_choices is True raises NotChoicesException.

+    The model may also be specified as a string in the form 'app_label.model_name'.

 .. py:method:: SampleDataHelper.db_object_from_queryset(queryset, raise_not_choices=True)

     Return a random object from the queryset.
 If no object found and